ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/ViewItems.rst

 The property contains the indexes of the ListItems marked as expanded.
-The indexes are model indexes when used in
-`ListView </sdk/apps/qml/QtQuick/ListView/>`__, and child indexes in other components.
+The indexes are model indexes when used in :ref:`ListView <sdk_qtquick_listview>`, and child indexes in other components.
 The property being writable, initial expansion configuration can be provided for a view, and provides ability to save the expansion state.

 **Note:** If the
-`ViewItems::expansionFlags </sdk/apps/qml/Ubuntu.Components/ViewItems#expansionFlags-attached-prop>`__
+:ref:`ViewItems::expansionFlags <sdk_ubuntu_components_viewitems#expansionFlags-attached-prop>`
 is having ``ViewItems.Exclusive`` flags set, only the last item from the list will be considered and set as expanded.